s-torneo/FlowChart-Editor/README.md

 # FlowChart-Editor

-Final Project of Interface Programming
+Final Project of Interface Programming course

 To run it:
 - Download all files